conda-forge/conda-forge.github.io/README.md

 4. Make and commit your changes.
 5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the main repository proposing your changes.

-**Note: "All changes must be made in the `/src` folder and NOT in the `/docs` folder."**
+**Note: "All changes must be made in the `/src` folder and NOT in the `/docs` folder.
+Html files in the ./docs folder are auto generated "**

-## Improving the docs

-We are constantly improving our documentation and are very grateful for feedback and contributions.
-If you would like to help, please be aware that the html documentation in the `docs` folder is automatically generated from the source files in the `src` folder.
-Therefore please always edit the files in `src` and never in `docs`.

 ## conda-forge dev meetings